Should you worry about a mosquito that lands on you with its bum in the air?

 Cows, goats, horses, and donkeys often graze close to the road and wander across regularly.

-Also, many of the wildlife parks and reserves aren’t fenced, so in some places, you may also see elephants or other wildlife on the road.
+Also, many of the wildlife parks and reserves aren’t fenced, so you may also see elephants or other wildlife on the road in some places.

 We saw elephants crossing the A3 between Nxai Pan and Makgadikgadi Pans National Park and also on the A33 that runs between Kasane and Nata.